bertrandkeller/overkyll-jekyll-theme/README.md

 ![Screenshot of Overkyll](screenshot.png)

+## Presentation

+Fast and light, it can be use for a small blog or as a theme for starting a bigger site.
+Find the code of [overkyll on Github](https://github.com/bertrandkeller/overkyll-jekyll-theme)

+It implements this differents technologies :

+ 1. [ITCSS][itcss] architecture.
+ 2. [Modular scale][modular-scale] typography
+ 3. [Unison JS][unison] Unifying named breakpoints across CSS, JS, and HTML
+ 4. [LocalFont][localFont] Implement localStorage web font caching in seconds
+ 5. [LoadingCSS][loadingCSS] A function for loading CSS asynchronously
+ 6. [Overpass][overpass] An open source webfont family inspired by Highway Gothic
+ 7. [Open Color][opencolor] Color optimized for UI like font, background, border, etc.
+ 8. [Css lock][csslock] Progressive increasing fontsize - in canal and river navigation

 ## Install as Gem Theme

 Jekyll requires Ruby so make sure Ruby is installed before you begin.